 For Jeff Burke, show producer of DLP's Frontierland, the unique landscape theming of the land was perfect to introduce WRE.
-You see, at DLP Frontierland don't have all this greenery you can find in the U.S parks with a Tom Sawyer island at the center of the river.
+You see, at DLP, Frontierland don't have all this greenery you can find in the U.S parks with a Tom Sawyer island at the center of the river.
 In Paris, we have instead Big Thunder Mountain island in the middle of the Rivers of the far west, and a vegetation coming more from the desert - cactus, etc...than from the banks of the Mississipi river.
 In two words, Paris Frontierland has a more "dry" vegetation.
 And when you'll know that Marc Davis WRE had a kind of red "canyon" exterior theming, you will understand why DLP's Frontierland would have been ( and still is ) the perfect Frontierland to build Marc's attraction.

-So, back in 1993, the imagineers bring out again Marc's artwork and WRE models and thought that the best place to build the attraction in Frontierland would have been in the land available behind the train station - exactly where rumors since the last 10 years keep saying that the park is going to build here Splash Mountain anytime soon.
+So, back in 1993, the imagineers bring out again Marc's artwork and WRE models and thought that the best place to build the attraction in Frontierland would have been in the land available behind the train station - exactly where rumors since the last 10 years keep saying that the park-is-going-to-build-here-Splash Mountain-anytime-soon.
 Although it's true that a Splash Mountain attraction was also envisioned by the imagineers at this same location, the first one who almost did it was definitely Western River Expedition.

 So, what happenned?
-Well, what happened is that somebody called Michael Eisner - remember this man who was the CEO of the Walt Disney Company before he became anchorman of his own show on a cable network? - came and had a look to all the different projects.
-And once again the "cost" curse of Western River Expedition burried the project...
+Well, what happened is that somebody called Michael Eisner - remember this man who was the CEO of the Walt Disney Company before he became anchorman of his own show on a cable network? - Michael Eisner, so, came and had a look to all the different projects.
+And once again, the "cost" curse of Western River Expedition burried the project...
 Eisner asked for the cost of it - and it's true that WRE is really an expensive attraction, let's say probably not less than 150 M $ - and that was really too much for Michael.

-Is there any chance to see a Western River Expedition in the future at DLP's Frontierland?
+Do we have a chance to see a Western River Expedition in the future at DLP's Frontierland?
 Mmmmh, although the land is still available, i would not bet too much on it.
 It's a pity, because every guest will love it, but, hey, if you are an Arab Prince who have 150 M $ and don't know what to do with them, please call DLP executives and tell them you're ready to fund a WRE project.
 Marc Davis - from where he is now, will bless you till the end of your life!

 Artwork: copyright Disney Enterprises